TorchLean

 First, the model type says exactly what the model accepts and returns:

-Second, nn.linear inDim hidden is not just a runtime operation.
+Second, nn.Linear inDim hidden is not just a runtime operation.
 It also describes the parameter shapes for the weight and bias.
-When nn.build runs, it creates the initial parameter bundle for that layer.
+A layer nn.Linear 2 8 introduces the usual affine parameters for mapping two features to eight features under the selected prefix convention.
+When the trainer is created with a seed, it builds the initial parameter bundle for that layer.

 The runnable file is NN.Examples.Quickstart.SimpleMlpTrain.